YuchenXia/AASbyLLM/README.md

 The extraction LLM agent is designed to identify and extract the name, the value, and an initial definition for a semantic node from the input text.
 This LLM processes the given input text and initially creates a name, definition, and contextual description for each semantic node as output, enriching the raw data with semantic details in a data structure.

 ### Semantic search agent
 This agent does not require a prompt.
 Following identification and extraction, this agent performs a semantic search using an embedding LLM to find semantically similar entries in the ECLASS dictionary.
+The search mechanism is based on our [previous work](https://ieeexplore.ieee.org/document/9921637)📄:
+>📄 Y. Xia, N. Jazdi and M. Weyrich, "Automated generation of Asset Administration Shell: a transfer learning approach with neural language model and semantic fingerprints," 2022 IEEE 27th International Conference on Emerging Technologies and Factory Automation (ETFA), Stuttgart, Germany, 2022, pp. 1-4, doi: 10.1109/ETFA52439.2022.9921637.

-The search mechanism is based on our [previous work](https://ieeexplore.ieee.org/document/9921637) , where a vectorized embedding index, called “semantic fingerprint”, is created for comparison between queried text and each ECLASS dictionary entry.
+where a vectorized embedding index, called “semantic fingerprint”, is created for comparison between queried text and each ECLASS dictionary entry.
 The result is a list of retrieved similar definition entries from ECLASS dictionary.

 ### Synthesis agent prompt
 The prompt for extraction agent: [synthesis_agent_prompt](synthesis_agent_prompt.txt)